Meet four of our most popular Cathedral visitors - the peregrine falcons.

 Given that the birds somewhat surprisingly favoured the South (hot) side of the Tower, with expert advice Richard Pike, the Ecclesiastical Carpenter, built a customised nesting box and in early 2014 the South balcony was closed to visitors (minimising disturbance) and the box was installed.
 The rest is history.
 Since 2014 peregrines have hatched and fledged from the Tower every year.
 So far this year the breeding pair have produced five eggs and one chick has hatched.

 ADOPTING A NEW PEREGRINE CHICK

 FInd out why there's a new chick in our nest here:

 TRACKING OUR PEREGRINES

-If you are interested in helping us tracking the Cathedral peregrines, look out for a large blue ring with following initials:
+We have all our peregrines chicks ringed so that we can follow their progress - and staff here name them all.
+If you are interested in helping us tracking them down, look out for a large blue ring with following initials: